About The Therapist

 What does a massage feel like?

 Depending on the massage that you request, there can be several sensations felt during a session.
-You may experience more of a relaxing, calming feeling or you may receive heavier pressure and some stretching of the muscles that provides mild discomfort.
+You may experience more of a relaxing, calming feeling or you may receive heavier pressure and some stretching of the muscles that provides mild, therapeutic discomfort.
 You will feel a warming and cooling perception if you are receiving special massage modalities.
 Your massage should never be painful.
 Pain during massage may actually prevent recovery from any injuries.

 How will I know that my massage therapist is behaving appropriately?